 What’s more, the growth cycle of hair ageing and shedding typically lasts for several years, but this cycle tends to last just a few months for a beard.
 This is why it can seem as though the hair in your beard is going grey or white much faster than the hair on your head.

-If you do decide to dye your beard hair to disguise unwelcome grey hairs, bear in mind that the different texture of your facial hair may mean the dye takes to it differently compared to the hair on your head.
+A simpler (and less painful) route to the beard of your dreams might be through dyeing those unwelcome grey hairs.
+Bear in mind that the different texture of your facial hair may mean the dye takes to it differently compared to the hair on your head.

 Find out more about dyeing your beard: